-4.3.1.1 Before Coupling trailer to tow Vehicle
+4.3.2 Before Coupling Trailer To Tow Vehicle

-1. Be sure the size and rating of hitch ball match the size and rating of the coupler.
+1. Be sure the size and rating of the hitch ball match the size and rating of the coupler.
 Hitch balls and couplers are marked with their size and rating.

-Coupler-to-hitch mismatch can result in uncoupling, leading to death or serious injury.

-Be sure the LOAD RATING of the hitch ball is equal or greater than the load rating of the coupler.

-Be sure the SIZE of the hitch ball matches the size of the coupler.
+- · Coupler-to-hitch mismatch can result in uncoupling, leading to death or serious injury. - Be sure the LOAD RATING of the hitch ball is equal or greater than the load rating of the coupler. - Be sure the SIZE of the hitch all matches the size of the coupler.